I followed a vegan/vegetarian keto diet everyday for a month… and this is what happened.

 - Store in fridge for up to 3 days.

 Zucchini Fritters with Guac

-These fritters take only minutes to make!
+These fritters take only minutes to make and taste absolutely sensational.

 - 2 medium zucchini, grated and excess water squeezed out well